tildencee/AlteryxNewUserOnboarding/Main.md

 `[Cash Sales]+[Credit Sales]`

+Then change the data type of *Total Sales* to *Double*.
 Your final configuration should look as below:

 ![image](https://user-images.githubusercontent.com/90619708/179421590-1d9a19ad-eaef-4b7e-9b2d-73a5f223411a.png)

+### Part 4: Calculate the total sales per region (county)